gl326/web/README.md

-This is the source code for [chevyray.dev](https://chevyray.dev/), my personal blog where I write about game development and Rust, as well as various other things.
+This is the source code for [chevyray.dev](https://chevyray.dev/).
+I (Greg) stole it!!!!!! and shamelessly edited it to make a slightly different website.
+I don't know shit about web stuff but I learned a lot in the process, starting with the steps that Chevy wrote I have preserved below!.................

 This website is built using [Zola 0.19.1](https://www.getzola.org/), an open source static site generator built in Rust.
 For more information about how the website is